 Some pupils study Level 1 accredited courses in Year 9 in ICT and Food Technology.
-In addition to the core subjects, all Key Stage 3 pupils have a weekly Grange Park Time lesson which focuses on skills for the wider community and independence.
+In addition to the core subjects, all Key Stage 3 pupils have a weekly Grange Park Time lesson which focus on skills for the wider community and independence.

 Key Stage 4 (Years 10 and 11)